AnkitaBarbora/Java-MySQL-Book-Registration-Application/README.md

 # Book Registration System using Java and MySQL with XAMPP

 This project is a Book Registration System built with Java and MySQL, using XAMPP as the local development environment.
 The system allows users to add, edit, delete, and search for books in a database.
-The user interface is implemented using Java Server Pages (JSP), and the data is stored in a MySQL database.
+The user interface is implemented using Java Swing, and the data is stored in a MySQL database.

 ## Getting Started